LiberationFrequency/BazzArch/README.txt

 What is it?
 -------------------------------------------------------------------------
-This script creates a 64 bit Arch Linux live system ISO file, that you can burn on cd/dvd, copy to an usb storage or host in a virtual machine.
+This script creates a 64 bit Arch Linux live system ISO file for audio production, that you can burn on cd/dvd, copy to an usb storage or host in a virtual machine.
 Only tested on machines with BIOS, but UEFI and vm should work.
 You can create any system configuration you want, but this ISO should be optimized to act as an effect unit for bass guitars in future.
-This configuration contains a linux realtime kernel, Guitarix (with webui & specmatch), Calf, Carla, Cadence, LV2/LADSPA/etc. plugins, rakarrack, Hydrogen, gtklick and a few impulse responses from two bass amplifiers, but they are not very well, they are too hushed.
+This configuration contains a linux realtime kernel, Guitarix (with webui & specmatch), Calf,Carla, Cadence, LV2/LADSPA/etc. plugins, rakarrack, Hydrogen, gtklick and a few impulse responses from two bass amplifiers, but they are not very well, they are too hushed.
 You will find better/louder IRs on the net, or you can create your own IRs with Expochirptool, a tool for pure data.